-There are 5 factors for optimizing your Scalp & Hair Health:
+There are 5 factors for optimizing your external Scalp & Hair Health:

 Repeat after me: Wet Hair is Weak Hair

 These are all products I have personally used, vetted, tested, and currently recommend.
-I have tried nearly 100 products over the last several years testing non-toxic brands that still perform.
+Because hair growth is the result of our body’s ability to grow it (keratin is a protein, after-all), there are also essential products for inside, too.
+I have tried 100s of products over the last decade of testing brands that are proven safe and effective.
 I am quite picky when making formal recommendations, so know that I have thoroughly explored a lot of options!

 On Wash Day, which is only 1-2x/week, I follow the below steps:

-- 1: While dry, gently brush out knots using a Boar Bristle Brush; the less you detangle and fuss with your hair while wet the less breakage and shedding you’ll have
+- While dry, gently brush out knots using a Boar Bristle Brush; the less you detangle and fuss with your hair while wet the less breakage and shedding you’ll have.

 On NOT Wash Day, I follow the below steps:

-- 1: The night before I use the overnight “towel method” and ideally simply “let loose” my curls (if not, I touch up with a curling iron)
+- The night before I use the overnight curls “towel method” and ideally simply “let loose” my curls (if not, I touch up with a curling iron).
+I also really like these satin scrunchies for a simpler solution.

-- 2: as needed (usually every other day), Vegamour Dry Shampoo blended in with Shampoo Brush
+- As needed (usually every other day), Vegamour Dry Shampoo blended in with Shampoo Brush

-- 3: To refresh curls and add additional shine, I mist with water** and scrunch in from the ends Curlsmith Shine Oil (fragrance-free) combined with Beautycounter Glow First Priming Serum, which prevents it from feeling oily
+- To refresh curls and add additional shine, I mist with Leave-in Conditioner and scrunch in from the ends, adding the Pomifera Beard Oil if it starts to feel dry or needs a shine boost.

 Other items I like: